Salman-F/Analyze-and-predict-corona-data-with-redis/README.md

 To use Analyze and predict corona data with redis and machine learning, follow these steps:

 ```
+Start your redis docker container or server.
+Change the parameters in RedisClient.py to the specific information of your redis server.
 Start a terminal within the src folder of this project.
 Type the following command in your teminal with the parameters you want to use.
 Further explanation is given underneath.